-Before trying to carve circumstantial relativity into some coherent substructure, it's worth understanding why it's so pervasive.
+Before trying to carve circumstantial relativity into some coherent substructure, it helps to understand why it is so pervasive.
 The answer has to do with efficiency, in a broad sense of that term.
 Specifically, in order for a finite agent to survive in an indefinitely variable world, it is important that multiple uses of its parts or aspects have different consequences, each appropriate to how the world is at that particular moment.
-Partly this enables a system to avoid drowning in details; any facts that are persistent across its experience can be "designed out", so to speak, and carried by the environment (as gravity carries the orientation argument for the human notion of to-the-right-of).
+Partly this enables a system to avoid drowning in details: any facts that are persistent across its experience can be "designed out," so to speak, and carried by the environment (as gravity carries the orientation argument for the human notion of to-the-right-of).
 But efficiency goes deeper, having also to do with how to cope with genuinely different situations.

-The point is easiest to see in the case of action, where in fact it's so obvious as to be almost banal.
-Specifically, different occurences of what we take to be the same action have different consequences, depending on the circumstances of the world in which they take place.
-So if take a scoop with my back-hoe, what I get in the shovel will depend not on my action as such, but on the ground behind my tractor.
+The point is easiest to see in the case of action, where it is in fact so obvious as to be almost banal.
+Specifically, different occurrences of what we take to be the "same" action have different consequences, depending on the circumstances of the world in which they take place.
+So if I take a scoop with my backhoe, what I pick up in its shovel will depend not on my action as such, but on the ground behind my tractor.
 Thus I can perfectly coherently say things like "after doing the same thing over and over, I suddenly cut the telephone cable."
-I.e., one can imagine viewing an action (read: meaning) as a relation between a local flexing of appendages and the situation in which that flexing takes place.
+I.e., one can imagine viewing an action (read: meaning) as a relation between a local flexing of the tractor's appendages and the situation in which that flexing takes place.
 The consequences of the action in a given situation (read: content) can be determined by applying the relation to the situation itself.

-Action works this way because any other way of doing it would be horribly inefficient.
-Each day we want our actions to have different consequences (eating new meals, for example); it would be a terrible strain if we had to be structured differently for each one.
-As it is, we can have a finite and relatively stable structure, which can locally repeat doing the same things; the circumstantial relativity of perception and action will take care of providing the new consequences.
-The result is an efficient solution to what Perry characterises as a fundamental design problem:
+Our conception of actions works in this way because any other way of "parsing" it would be devastatingly inefficient.
+Each day we want our actions to lead to different consequences (eating new meals, for example); it would be a terrible strain if we had to be structured differently for each one (to say nothing of: a terrible strain if we had to describe the way we were structured each day, in a manner that had to take explicitly into account the metaphysical way in which the new day was different).
+As it is, we can have (or use) a finite and relatively stable structure, which can locally repeat doing the "same" things; the circumstantial relativity of perception and action will take care of providing the new consequences.
+The result is an efficient solution to what Perry characterises as a fundamental design problem:^e

-Imagine you want to populate the world with animals that will act effectively to meet their needs.
+"Imagine you want to populate the world with animals that will act effectively to meet their needs.